cicada-lang/inet-cute/docs/articles/programming-with-interaction-nets.md

 Using the statements designed above, we can write a complete code example.

-In which we used `define` to define new words, and before using `define` to define a new word, we must use `claim` to claim the type of the word.
+In which we will use `define` to define new words, and before using `define` to define a new word, we must use `claim` to claim the type of the word.